-From 1997-2010, Dato Sri Tiong was the Group Chief Executive of Wijaya Baru Global Berhad (now known as Tadmax Resources Berhad) and was the Group President/ Chief Executive Officer of Wijaya Baru Group of Companies from 1990-2010.
+From 1997 to 2010, Dato Sri Tiong was the Group Chief Executive Officer of Wijaya Baru Global Berhad (now known as Tadmax Resources Berhad) and was the Group President/Chief Executive Officer of Wijaya Baru Group of Companies from 1990 to 2010.

 He is presently a Member of Parliament for the federal constituency of Bintulu, Malaysia, a position he has held since 1999.
-He is also the President of Progressive Democratic Party ("PDP") and the Prime Minister of Malaysia's Special Envoy to the People Republic of China cum Chairman of Malaysia-China Business Council since April 2020.
+He is also the President of Progressive Democratic Party ("PDP") and the Prime Minister of Malaysia's Special Envoy to East Asia (Japan, South Korea and Taiwan) since 2014 besides being a patron of several charitable and Non- Profit Organisation particularly in Sarawak, Malaysia.